supplycart/interview-case-study/README.md

     <img align="center" src="https://supplycart.my/wp-content/uploads/2019/09/sc_logo_tm.png">
 </p>

-## Go to bottom to see instructions on how to run the code
+## The instructions/guide on how to run the code is available at the [bottom](#instructionsguide-to-run-the-project) of this README

 # Supplycart Interview Case Study